ivanob/ptc-technical-task/README.md

 ```
 http GET localhost:3000/task/3
 ```
-Store the performance of task with ID 4, and duration=20.5 seconds
+Store the performance of task with ID 4, and duration=20.5 milliseconds
 ```
 http POST localhost:3000/task id=4 duration=20.5
 ```